Stephen Wilder, Chair

 William Gooch, MD, Vice Chair

 William Gooch and his family discovered and embraced the Hudson Valley in 1988.
-Since then, while practicing neurology in Kingston, he has served on the Board of the Kingston Hospital, acted as the Medical Director of the Benedictine Acute Rehabilitation Unit and as the Stroke Program Director of both Benedictine and Kingston Hospitals.
-He continues to practice neurology and serves as a consultant to the Northeast Center for Special Care in Lake Katrine.
+Since then, while practicing neurology in Kingston, he has served on the Board of the Kingston Hospital, acted as the Medical Director of the Benedictine Acute Rehabilitation Unit and, as the Stroke Program Director of both Benedictine and Kingston Hospitals.
+He continues to practice neurology in Kingston.

 Karen Porcelli, Treasurer